 The fabrics used in this unit for the bedspread, draperies, headboard and valances may contain fire-retardant additives that can be damaged by use of improper cleaning products.
+Cleaning instructions for these fabrics are dry clean only.
 Water-based products are not recommended for cleaning the fabrics in your new unit.
 Most water-based household cleaning products are not formulated for use on these fabrics and may cause excessive shrinkage or fading.
 Always test any cleaning product on a hidden area of fabric before using on visible areas.
 For best results, the fabrics in this unit should be cleaned by a professional carpet and upholstery cleaner.